-Focus groups have been found to be a strategy for gathering abundant information about the experiences, meanings, insights, views, opinions, and beliefs of people about different life situations.
-Although there is no specific agreed-upon number regarding the appropriate size of focus groups, adult focus groups are recommended to have 10-12 participants (McLafferty, 2004).
-In this study, focus groups served as a source for obtaining information about the experiences of young bereaved siblings.

-The study included nine focus groups (adult bereaved siblings, bereaved parents, and professionals from relevant organizations).
-The adult bereaved siblings represented a wide range of ages and bereavement from different periods of the country’s history, and the groups were held throughout the country to provide representation for bereaved siblings from diverse communities and regions.
-All groups were moderated by social workers from the Department of Bereaved Commemoration and heritage Families and according to a uniform briefing that included open-ended questions in the content domains related to the research questions.
-The duration of the sessions ranged from one to two hours and all content was transcribed.
+In this study, focus groups were used to information about the experiences of young bereaved siblings.
+Focus groups are a strategy for gathering rich information about people’s experiences, meaningful insights, views, opinions, and beliefs in a variety of life situations.
+Although there is no agreed-upon number for an appropriate group size, it is recommended that adult focus groups have 10–12 participants (McLafferty, 2004).
+Our study used nine focus groups, and their members included adult bereaved siblings, bereaved parents, and professionals from relevant organizations.
+The adult bereaved siblings ranged widely in age, and their experiences of bereavement were from different periods of Israel’s history.
+The focus groups were held throughout the country, so as to represent bereaved siblings from diverse communities and regions.
+All groups were moderated by social workers from the Department of Families and Commemoration and conducted using a uniform protocol of open-ended questions related to our research questions.
+The sessions ranged in duration from one to two hours, and all content was transcribed.

-The Study Population
+Participants

 The study involved 81 participants.
-There were five groups of adult bereaved siblings who were children or young adolescents at the time of the loss of their sibling (four groups for Hebrew speakers and one for Arabic speakers with a total of 47 participants).
-Three groups were composed of service providers: 1) a group of 14 casualty officers from the Israel Defense Forces, Israel Prison Services, Police, and Israel Border Police; 2) a group of six external therapists for bereaved families, educational consultants and counselors, and one representative from a relevant NGO; and 3) a group of six social workers from the Department of Families and Commemoration of the Israeli Ministry of Defense The final group was composed of bereaved parents who had young children below age 21 (seven participants).
+Adult bereaved siblings, all of whom were children or young adolescents at the time of their sibling loss, accounted for 47 of the participants.
+They constituted five of the focus groups—four groups for Hebrew speakers and one for Arabic speakers.
+Three focus groups represented service providers: (1) a group of 14 casualty officers from the Israel Defense Forces, Israel Prison Services, Police, and Israel Border Police; (2) a group of six external therapists for bereaved families, educational consultants and counselors, and one representative from a relevant NGO; and (3) a group of six social workers from the Department of Families and Commemoration.
+The final group consisted of bereaved parents with young children below the age of 21 (seven participants).

-Analytic Strategy
+Analytical Methods

-We used manifest content analysis which describes what the participants say and adheres to the text using their words.
-The texts are read and re-read several times by the research team independently to ensure triangulation of the analysis (Graneheim & Lundman, 2004).
-Following guidance from Charmaz (2017), we utilized open coding and defined the key categories emerging from the data (Denzin & Lincoln, 2011): line-by-line initial coding, conceptual focused coding, axial coding to consider relationships between codes and compare categories and subcategories, and theoretical coding to explore and integrate these relationships, as well as to create memos to record emergent ideas.
-The themes were then mapped according to interconnections.
-Hierarchies and links among and within the codes were established using axial coding (Corbin & Strauss, 2015).
-Finally, the researchers compared the results from the study participants in the different groups.
-Participants’ responses to the open-ended questions were analyzed using standard analytic techniques for qualitative data: identification of themes or domains and classification of participants’ responses by these themes or domains (Bernard et al., 2017).

-Preliminary results of this study were presented at an international conference to bereaved siblings and parents, professional helpers and researchers (Mehlhausen-Hassoen et al., 2019).
-The feedback to this presentation was positive and the results aroused much interest.
+To analyze the narratives, we applied manifest content analysis, which involves describing what the participants said and adhering to the narrative texts, i.e., using the participants’ own words.
+The texts were read and re-read several times by each of the research team members independently to ensure analytical validity (Graneheim & Lundman, 2004).
+Following Charmaz (2017), we used open coding to define key categories emerging from the data (Denzin & Lincoln, 2011).
+The process involved the following steps: (1) initial line-by-line coding; (2) conceptually focused coding; (3) axial coding to consider relationships between codes generated, including the comparison of categories and subcategories; and (4) theoretical coding to explore and integrate relationships between codes and to record emergent ideas in memos.
+Themes emerging from the narratives were then mapped according to interconnections between the codes (Corbin & Strauss, 2015).
+Finally, we compared results from study participants across the different groups by classifying participants’ responses according to the themes or domains identified—a standard analytical technique for comparing qualitative data (Bernard et al., 2017).
+We presented preliminary results of this study at an international conference to an audience of bereaved siblings and parents, professional helpers, and researchers (Mehlhausen-Hassoen et al., 2019).
+Feedback to our presentation was positive, and our findings aroused considerable interest.

 Findings